Sign Language is becoming increasingly popular and there are more and more colleges that accept ASL (American Sign Language) as a foreign language.

 ASL is a fully developed and distinct language with its own one-of-a-kind grammar.
 As said above, the language is distinct from the English Language and also is distinct from sign systems, both English-based and foreign-based.

 During the past decades, ASL education has been experiencing increased enrollment because more and more individuals have become interested in learning the language.

 Studying ASL doesn’t require more effort than any other subject, but good study habits will help you deal with the entire curriculum in a timely manner, as it does with earning your GED diploma.

 A growing number of universities and colleges are actually accepting ASL classes in foreign language requirements fulfillment and an increasing number of universities and schools offer credit-bearing ASL programs.

 Over the past decades, quite a few states have passed legislation to recognize American Sign Language as a foreign language.

 This enabled high schools, universities, and colleges to accept ASL in foreign language requirements fulfillment for both deaf and hard hearing students.

 By the last turn of the century, almost 30 states had passed relevant legislation, and numerous universities and community colleges, including Georgetown, Brown, MIT (The Massachusetts Institute of Technology), the University of Washington, and Purdue, are accepting American Sign Language as a distinct foreign language.

-These days, when you’re watching any police reporting, there is practically always someone present who will interpret the given information into American Sign Language, so also when you’re considering joining the Police Force, ASL knowledge may open up more career opportunities.
+These days, when you’re watching any police reporting, there is practically always someone present who will interpret the given information into American Sign Language.

 After earning a college degree and having considerable experience, ASL students may even study further to earn an MBA degree and use their knowledge on a broader platform.
 Check here to learn more about earning a bachelor’s degree from an American college or university.